Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

-Let $(\lambda,\omega)$ be a contact non-degenerate SHS, and denote by $X$ its Reeb vector field.
-By Theorem~\ref{thm:struc}, we can decompose our manifold into $U_1,...,U_k, N_+, N_0$ and $N_-$.
-In the connected components of the ``contact region" $N_c$, the Reeb vector field is non-degenerate and $T^2$-invariant near the boundary.
+Below, we construct piecewise transverse surfaces to the vector field $X$ by constructing them in the regions $N_c$, $U$ and $N_0$.
+These local constructions are pasted together and can be smoothed as in the proof of Proposition~\ref{prop:BirkT2}.

 Let $W$ denote a connected component of $N_c$.
 Near $\partial W$, the Reeb vector field is parallel to a linear vector field of constant irrational slope: arguing as in the proof of Lemma~\ref{lem:reebpseudo} we can compactify $W$ into a closed 3-manifold $\overline W$, and find a contact form $\alpha$ in $\overline W$.
-The invariant boundary components of $W$ yield closed non-degenerate elliptic orbits of the Reeb vector field $R_\alpha$ that are surrounded by a foliation of invariant tori $T_\rho$ for $\rho$ a real parameter.
-Let $\Gamma$ be the collection of these periodic orbits of $R_\alpha$ and let $V$ be a disjoint union of tubular invariant open neighborhoods of the orbits in $\Gamma$, bounded by invariant tori.
-By construction $X$ restricted to the interior of $N_c$ coincides with $R_\alpha$ in $\overline W \setminus \Gamma$.
+The invariant boundary components of $W$ yield closed non-degenerate elliptic orbits of the Reeb vector field $R_\alpha$ that are surrounded by a foliation of invariant tori $T_\rho$ for a real parameter $\rho$.
+Let $\Gamma$ be the collection of these periodic orbits of $R_\alpha$.
+By construction, the vector field $X$ restricted to the interior of $N_c$ coincides with $R_\alpha$ in $\overline W \setminus \Gamma$.

-Applying Theorem 1.1 in \cite{CDR}, we know that $R_\alpha$ is carried by a broken book decomposition $(K,\mathcal{F})$.
-Consider $\gamma \in \Gamma$, that is an elliptic periodic orbit, hence, it cannot be a broken component of $K$.
-It follows that either $\gamma$ is a radial component of $K$ or $\gamma$ is everywhere transverse to $\mathcal{F}$.
+Applying Theorem 1.1 in \cite{CDR}, we know that $R_\alpha$ is carried by a $\partial$-strong broken book decomposition $(K,\mathcal{F})$.
+Any orbit $\gamma \in \Gamma$ is an elliptic periodic orbit and hence it cannot be a broken component of $K$.
+It follows that either $\gamma$ is a radial component of $K$ or $\gamma$ is transverse to $\mathcal{F}$.
 In both cases, $\mathcal{F}$ induces in each invariant torus $T_\rho$ a foliation by closed curves transverse to $R_\alpha$, which is a linear irrational vector field in each torus.
-We deduce that in each connected component of $N_+$ or $N_-$ the Reeb vector field $X$ is carried by a broken book decomposition, whose pages are transverse to the boundary tori and such that $K$ is in the interior of $N_c$.
+We deduce that in each connected component of $N_c$ the Reeb vector field $X$ is carried by a broken book decomposition, whose pages are transverse to the boundary tori and such that $K$ is in the interior of $N_c$.